Bristol's best hen do activity!

 Live music is an extraordinary experience, leaving you with a buzz that lingers for days – sometimes weeks – after the event.
 So what better way to celebrate the prenuptials of your bestie on a Bristol hen weekend than by watching one of your favourite acts play in the small, intimate venue of Bristol academy.
 In the heart of the city, the venue is surrounded by local eateries and bars – so you can make the most of the city before watching your chosen artist take to the stage.
 A wide selection of A-list bands bless Bristol with their musically-gifted presence, so keep an eye out in advance and see if any of the groups or artists tickle your fancy.

-Best places to eat on your Bristol hen do
+Best places to eat & drink on your Bristol hen do

 Smack bang in the centre of Bristol’s lively shopping area, Brasserie Blanc is a classy venue for the discerning hen.
 Right next to bustling Cabot Circus, the French-inspired restaurant serves up delicious dishes devised by the much-loved celebrity chef, Raymond Blanc.
 The decadent friary building, in which the restaurant is housed also benefits from a fancy al fresco bar area – the perfect place for your Bristol hen weekend crew to relax on hot summer days.